rageSpin/DuoXPy/README.md

   1. Go to [Duolingo](https://www.duolingo.com) and log in to your Duolingo account
   2. Open the browser's console by pressing `F12` button ( or `Fn+F12` on some laptops )
-  3. Click on the tab `Console` than paste this to the console
+  3. Click on the tab `Console` then paste this to the console

 ```
 document.cookie
   .split(';')